 11 February 2021 - 00:00

-The annual meeting of the Netherlands Centre for River studies (NCR), the NCR-days, will this year be organized by the University of Twente on 11 and 12 February 2021.
+The annual meeting of the Netherlands Centre for River studies (NCR), the NCR-days, was organized by the University of Twente on 11 and 12 February 2021.

 Registration open: December 1, 2020

 NCR Pub Quiz (IceBreaker): February 10, 2021